Common issues with Windows Group Policy

 Incorrect GPO application

-Symptom: a setting that should apply to a computer or user does not take effect.
-Typical causes are wrong scope, slow replication, or a preference with higher precedence.
+A setting that should apply to a computer or user does not take effect.
+The usual causes are wrong scope, slow replication, or a preference with higher precedence.

-- Confirm the GPO link sits at the right container in Active Directory: site, domain or OU.
+- Check that the GPO link is on the right container in Active Directory: site, domain or OU.

-- Check scope: Security Filtering and WMI Filters can keep a GPO from applying.
+- Check scope.
+Security Filtering and WMI Filters can stop a GPO applying.

-- If the GPO contains preferences, remember that some preferences require background refresh or client-side extension support.
+- If the GPO contains preferences, remember that some need background refresh or client-side extension support.

 - You set a password policy in a GPO linked to an OU, but affected machines still use the domain default.
 Open Group Policy Management Console (GPMC), select the GPO, and view Scope.
 If the OU is correct, check Delegation and Security Filtering for DENY or missing Authenticated Users.